 Permissive mode is available only for computers running supported desktop Windows and macOS operating systems.
 When using Windows, the task bar remains on-screen throughout the test after enabling accessibility software.
 However, forbidden applications are still prohibited.

 When permissive mode is turned on, standard keyboard navigation in the secure browser is disabled to accommodate any potential keyboard commands associated with the assistive technology the student may be using.
 When permissive mode is turned off, the secure browser reoccupies the whole screen, and the student’s ability to use assistive technologies or switch between any other applications and the secure browser is suppressed.
-For information about standard keyboard commands in the secure browser, refer to the Keyboard Navigation for Students subtopic in the Features of Student Testing Application topic in the CAASPP Online Test Administration Manual.
+For information about standard keyboard commands in the secure browser, refer to the Keyboard Navigation for Students subtopic in the Features of the Student Testing Application topic in the CAASPP Online Test Administration Manual.

 Testing Using Permissive Mode

 Permissive mode activates when a student is approved for testing in the TDS.
 A student's assistive technology should already be set up for use with the TDS when the student begins testing with permissive mode.
-To use accessibility software with the secure browser:
+To use accessibility software with the secure browser, complete the following steps:

 - Open the required accessibility software on the student’s testing device.

 - Open the secure browser and begin the normal sign-in process up to the TA or TE approval step.

 - When a student is approved for testing, the secure browser allows the operating system’s menu and task bar to appear.
 If the task bar is not visible, turn off the autohide feature.